 Covering the biggest reads in history

 I post book reviews of impossibly big reads on this blog.
-They’re the literary heavyweights, usually on the older side.
+They’re the literary heavyweights, on the older side.
 Don’t be afraid of a history lesson.
-A heavy classic needs only a big attitude, big ideas, and more than a little bit of profundity.
+A heavy classic book needs only a big attitude, big ideas, and more than a little bit of profundity.
 These books change the way people read.
-Some change the world.
-They’re a mountain range of world literature, high peaks that few dare to climb today.
+Some have changed the world.

-It isn’t always a physical trouble.
-Characters can grapple with big ideas to alleviate their metaphysical misery.
-Thomas Mann’s The Magic Mountain involves educated people who struggle over the meaning of their existence.
-This style can strain the patience of untested readers.
-Along the way, you’re led to think about the great uncomfortable truths.
+Heavy books often explore the life of the mind.
+Characters grapple with big ideas to alleviate their metaphysical misery.
+Thomas Mann’s The Magic Mountain involves educated people who struggle over the meaning of things.
+You’re asked consider the annoying “why” questions which, when you think about them, are actually important.

-Heavy books are viewed with caution due to their unusual length.
-However, sometimes a heavy story is not long at all.
+Sometimes, a heavy story is not long at all.
 A ten-pager by Anton Chekhov can be the heaviest thing you’ve ever read.
 What makes a story ‘heavy’ is often the mentality of its author.
-Tolstoy, as the other greats, was a provocateur who ambushed our human vulnerabilities.
-Akin to a near-death experience, these writers offer something less committal, a ‘near-life’ experience.
-They lead us through extreme situations, from the safety of our reading chair, and interject ponderable parables.
+Tolstoy was a sneaky provocateur who ambushed our human vulnerabilities.
+Tolstoy entertains his readers partly by testing them in unique, psychological ways.

-“Why would anyone want this emotional workout?”
-You can understand the question, especially at a time when entertainment is smooth and pain-free.
-We call it content now.
-The sheer number of movies, TV shows, and video games being produced is staggering.
-Entertainment is expertly-crafted, some would say scientifically-balanced to satisfy our unmet needs and keep our unexplored depths at bay.
+“Why would anyone want an emotional workout from a book?”
+Entertainment today is expertly-crafted, some would say scientifically-balanced to satisfy our unmet needs and keep the unexplored depths at bay.
 We don’t have to suffer for art anymore, they say.
-Today’s content reassures us.
-It comforts and serves.
+Today’s media-content reassures us, comforts and serves.
 Like a swig of that pink stomach medicine, it “coats, soothes, relieves.”